A Decade of Hits 1969–1979

 A Decade of Hits 1969–1979 is a compilation album of the Allman Brothers Band, released in 1991.
 The album features songs released on The Allman Brothers Band, Idlewild South, At Fillmore East, Eat a Peach, Brothers and Sisters, and Enlightened Rogues.
 It is the band's best-selling album in the U.S., being certified double platinum by the RIAA in 1997.

+Critical reception

+On AllMusic, Bret Adams said, "It would be easy to argue that individual albums like Idlewild South, At Fillmore East, Eat a Peach, or Brothers and Sisters are more cohesive artistic statements, but no self-respecting rock & roll fan should be without a copy of A Decade of Hits 1969-1979, which includes the cream of those albums."